Asia Today: Japan debuts robots at hotels for virus patients

 — INDIA EXTENDS LOCKDOWN: India has decided to extend the lockdown of its 1.3 billion people for two more weeks, with some relaxations.
 The government has identified “red” and “orange” zones where coronavirus cases have been found, where stricter measures will continue.
 In low-risk “green" zones, some movement of people and most economic activities will be allowed.
 Although the number of red zones has dipped since the lockdown, the number of green zones has also declined.
 Most of India’s major cities, including New Delhi and Mumbai, are red zones.
 India has confirmed over 35,000 cases, with 1,147 deaths.
 The lockdown had been scheduled to end on May 3.

 — MALAYSIA TO PARTLY REOPEN ECONOMY: Malaysia will allow most business activities to reopen from Monday.
 Prime Minister Muhyiddin Yassin says the economy needs to be revived as billions have been lost during the partial lockdown that began in March.
 Most businesses, including restaurants, can open with social distancing and health screenings.
 Mass gatherings are still banned, keeping schools, cinemas and worship houses shut and prohibiting group sports.
 Muhyiddin said Muslims cannot return to their villages to celebrate when Ramadan ends, as inter-state travel will remain banned.
-Daily infections have dropped to double-digits in the past two weeks, with Malaysia now recording 6,002 infections with 102 deaths.
+Rights groups criticized Malaysia over a May Day crackdown in Kuala Lumpur in which hundreds of immigrants without valid documents were detained in virus hot spot areas.
+Government officials couldn’t immediately be reached for comment.
+Tenaganita, a local migrant rights group, said Rohingya refugees as young as one were among those rounded up.
+Human Rights Watch said more than 700 people were arrested and called for their immediate release.

 — FORBIDDEN CITY REOPENS: Beijing’s parks and museums including the ancient Forbidden City reopened to the public after being closed for months by the coronavirus pandemic.
 The Forbidden City, past home to China’s emperors, is allowing just 5,000 visitors daily, down from 80,000.
 Parks are allowing people to visit at 30% of the usual capacity.
 China on Friday reported 12 new cases of the virus, six of them brought from overseas, and no new deaths for the 16th day.
 It has reported a total of 4,633 deaths from the virus among about 83,000 cases.